robson-hennes/systatic.co/content/docs/getting-started.md

 ```

 # Directory Structure
-Your site folder will now consist of a few different files and folders
+Your site folder will now consist of a few different files and folders.
+You can [change them](/customizing.html) if you want.

 * `content` - Where your markdown files go
 * `dist` - Where your outputed HTML files go